FahimDev/rent-a-car/docs/epic-stories.md

-# DriveShare - Epic Stories
+# Rent-A-Car - Epic Stories

 ## Overview
-This document contains high-level user stories (epics) that define the core functionality and user journeys for the DriveShare car booking platform.
+This document contains high-level user stories (epics) that define the core functionality and user journeys for the Rent-A-Car booking platform.
 Each epic represents a major feature area with multiple user stories.

 ## Epic Categories